 BACKGROUND: On September 15, 2022, in a public meeting, the Commissioner Evaluation Committee (the Committee) met to interview and consider certain applicants for the Commissioner position.
-Based upon those interviews and discussion, the Committee has referred for interview by the full Commission candidate(s) for possible appointment as the next Credit Union Commissioner.
+Based upon those interviews and discussion, the Committee has made a recommendation on candidate(s) to the full Commission for interview for possible appointment as the next Credit Union Department Commissioner.